,

 To spay/neuter your Siberian Husky you will spend anywhere between $55 and $455.

-Vet visits are very important to maintain your dog’s health in a good condition.
-Plan on spending $70 to $180 per appointment.
+Vet visits are very important to maintain your dog’s health in good condition.
+Plan on spending $70 to $180 per appointment when owning a husky.

 You might also like our articles about the cost of the American Eskimo dog, Alaskan Klee Kai, or the Samoyed.

-Siberian Husky dogs have a predisposition to hip dysplasia, as well as eye conditions, the most common of which are juvenile cataracts and corneal dystrophy.
+Siberian Huskies are one of the bred to pull sleds so they have a predisposition to hip dysplasia, as well as eye conditions, the most common of which are juvenile cataracts and corneal dystrophy.
 In the table below you will find the cost estimates to treat some of the most common health problems a Siberian Husky may have.

 Caring for a Husky’s fur is relatively straightforward: it’s easy to comb, but it should be brushed frequently, especially during shedding periods.
-These Nordic beauties lose a large amount of hair when the season changes.
+These Nordic beauties lose a large amount of hair when the season changes and it is best to use the services of a professional groomer in this period.
 There is no need to wash it, especially since most of the dirt is removed by combing or with a dry towel.
 If the bath is still needed, use only water and gentle dog shampoo.
-The annual grooming expenses will be anywhere between $115 and $350.
+The annual grooming costs can be anywhere between $115 and $350.
+Grooming your husky will cost less if you do it yourself.

 In addition to high-quality dry and/or moist food, BARF (biologically suitable raw food) is another nutritional option for Husky.
 Dogs are fed mainly raw meat.
 However, find out about BARF before choosing this regimen for your dog.
 Also, seek medical advice if you are unsure.
 You should also remember to give your dog enough fresh water.

-If you are planning on getting your pet insured expect to pay around $200 for a plan that covers only the accidents and around $570 for a plan that covers both illness and accident.
+As a husky owner, expect to pay for pet insurance around $200 for a plan that covers only the accidents and around $570 for a plan that covers both illness and accident.

-Some other costs to consider are licensing which would be around $20, microchipping which is around $40, dog walking that would be around $20 per day and dog boarding, which is around $60 per day.
+Some other costs to consider, when bringing a husky into your family, are licensing which would be around $20, microchipping which is around $40, hiring a dog walker which would be around $20 per day and dog boarding, which is around $60 per day.

 Important things to consider